phlundblom/esphome-p1mini/README.md

 # esphome-p1mini
 Based on esphome-p1reader, which is an ESPHome custom component for reading P1 data from electricity meters.
 Designed for Swedish meters that implements the specification defined in the [Swedish Energy Industry Recommendation For Customer Interfaces](https://www.energiforetagen.se/forlag/elnat/branschrekommendation-for-lokalt-kundgranssnitt-for-elmatare/) version 1.3 and above.

-The component can be used [by itself from any config file](component_only.md) or with the config file included in the project, which matches the suggested hardware configuration for a D1-mini and is kept up to date with any updates to the component.
+The component can be used [by itself from any config file](component_only.md) or with the config file included in the project, which matches the suggested hardware configuration for a D1 mini and is kept up to date with any updates to the component.

 Notable differences from esphome-p1reader are:
 * More frequent update of sensors with configurable update period (if supported by meter).